Gibartes/uCOS-II-Arduino/uCOS_II_generic/Readme.md

  licensing fee.
 *********************************************************************************************************

-MicroC/OS for ARM Cortex M3 based arduino board like Arudino Due.
-This source code should be used just for education or research according to uC/OS-II's licensing terms.
+Generic version of MicroC/OS for boards based on ARM Cortex M3 This source code should be used just for education or research according to uC/OS-II's licensing terms.